beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 Just as the previous functions (`map`, `filter`), `reduce` takes a callback function - called a reducer function - as the first argument.
 However, this callback function has a slight difference from the functions passed to `map` and `filter`.
 It takes an `accumulator` as the first argument, and the element it's currently operating (`currentValue`) on as the second.
 The `reduce` function also has a second argument, `initialValue`, which can be sent in to set the `accumulator` to have a value the first iteration. `reduce` is often referred to as `fold` withing other functional programming languages.

-Let's look at an example.
-Let's take our shopping cart again.
+Let's look at an example - our shopping cart.
 Say you want to present the total price of the shopping cart.
 This is a handy use for reduce!

 ```js
 const addProductPriceToTotal = (total, product) => total + product.totalPrice